 - Medicare taxes.
 This benefit funds Medicare for retirees and persons with long-term disabilities.
 This tax is shared by both the employer and employee.

 - COBRA.
 Companies with more than 20 employees that provide a health plan must provide the option for separated employees to continue on the plan.
 Premiums are paid for the separated employee.

 You must provide these legally required benefits to every single employee.
-Health insurance is technically optional, however businesses with more than 50 employees will incur fines if they don’t provide health insurance, and—depending on the circumstances—those can be up to $4,060 per employee annually.
+Health insurance is technically optional, however businesses with more than 50 employees will incur fines if they don’t provide health insurance, up to $4,060 per employee annually.